ciencialatitud0/EPIC_3/Dorothy_Coding_Challenge/ArtificialIntelligence_and_BioimageAnalysis/README.md

 4. Evaluation:
 Evaluate the algorithm on images from [Evaluation Data](https://kondata.uni-konstanz.de/radar/de/dataset/gckMwoUnrbKCTVDV.TwinNetworkDataZebrafish_Temperature).
 Include comprehensive metrics in the evaluation, such as accuracy, precision, recall, etc. Feel free to include as many metrics as you consider necesary.
+Your creativity in the evaluation workflow will be graded to.

 Provide a Jupyter notebook showcasing the entire process, including raw image loading, masking, and result analysis.
-Comment on each step.
+Comment the steps.

 ## Submission Guidelines
 Submit the complete code used in algorithm development.